JaimeYesidLeonParada/ProcesamientoImagenes/README.md

 # ProcesamientoImagenes
-Repository for project with image processing and add all the neccesary to
+Repository for project with image processing and add all the neccesary tools in order to get information about an image.